 - Swelling of the gum, cheek, or jaw near the affected area

-- Bleeding from the gums that does not stop with gentle pressure
+- Bleeding from the gums or around the teeth that does not stop with gentle pressure

 Wear a Mouthguard During Sports

 If you participate in contact sports or any physical activity where there is a risk of impact to the face, wearing a properly fitted mouthguard is widely regarded as one of the more effective protective measures.
-Custom-fitted mouthguards offer better protection and comfort than standard shop-bought varieties.
+Custom-fitted mouthguards, made by a dentist from impressions of your teeth, generally offer better protection and comfort than standard shop-bought varieties.

 Be Mindful of Hard Foods and Objects